Bleuje/processing-animations-code/code/radialcollapse/README.md

 pow(1/RATIO,1.0*i/N) is about changing the radius depending on radius index i.

-Now that we can draw the evolution of a block with parameter p, we can use the [replacement technique (with 3D grid)](https://bleuje.com/tutorial5/) to fill everything and have a perfect loop.
+After we can draw the evolution of a block with parameter p, we can use the [replacement technique (with 3D grid)](https://bleuje.com/tutorial5/) to fill everything and have a perfect loop.

 ### more information and links